 Parks are unpredictable places, and you might not get the weather or wildlife sighting you were hoping for right away.
 And if you’re learning your way around new gear or camera settings, there will be a learning curve.
 Remember to be patient, find joy in the practice, and be proud of your growth.
 Even if, at the end of the day, you didn’t get the photos you hoped for, you just spent time developing a new skill in one of the country’s most special places.
 Could there be a more beautiful classroom?

 For more nature photography inspiration and tips, find the author on Instagram at @penandpostcard.

 Our email newsletter shares the latest on parks.

 About the author

-As Senior Manager of Digital Communications, Sheila Faalasli leads NPCA’s media and outreach efforts across all social media platforms.
+As Associate Director of Communications, Sheila Nguyen leads NPCA’s media and outreach efforts across all social media platforms.